davidsalgado/DevsDataLabs/Implementing Predictive Analytics/scripts/Readme.md

 10. Open an instance of the command line and navigate to the directory containing TipPredictor.js.
 11. Run the sample application by typing: node TipPredictor.js

 12. You should see output like the following (which in this case means there is a 53% chance of a tip):
 >node TipPredictor.js
 >Connected.
 >Score = 0.5333974344542649
 >3 rows

-### Closing
+### Congratulations!!!
-Congratulations, you’ve just trained and operationalized a model using SQL Server 2016 and enabled a node.js application with predictive analytics capabilities.
+You’ve just trained and operationalized a model using SQL Server 2016 and enabled a node.js application with predictive analytics capabilities.

+### Additional resources